Copy-Paste to Mitigate Large Language Model Hallucinations: Experiment

 We first analyze the logits output power of CopyPasteLLM and its base models across three datasets at each generation step, considering both the magnitude and frequency of logits at specific response positions, as illustrated in Figure~\ref{fig:logits_distribution}.
 To ensure fair comparison by providing base with longer token generation opportunities, we filtered out samples where CopyPasteLLM responses exceeded base response lengths, with complete dataset statistics shown in Appendix Figure~\ref{fig:logits_distribution_full}.
 Our analysis reveals three key observations: (1) In CoT with context task, Both base and CopyPasteLLM demonstrate higher reliance on contextual knowledge than parametric knowledge.
 (2) However, CopyPasteLLM exhibits significantly stronger contextual knowledge utilization compared to base, while showing reduced reliance on parametric knowledge.
 (3) From a positional perspective, CopyPasteLLM achieves peak contextual knowledge utilization earlier in the response generation process than base.
 Collectively, these findings suggest that CopyPasteLLM not only demonstrates stronger but also earlier contextual engagement compared to base, indicating enhanced contextual trust and willingness to \textit{believe} the provided context.

 We further employ UMAP dimensionality reduction to analyze the captured hidden states distributions, as shown in Figure~\ref{fig:hidden_states_pubmedqa}.
 Our visualization reveals two striking patterns: (1) Base models exhibit minimal distinction between contextual and parametric knowledge semantic representations (1st column), whereas CopyPasteLLM demonstrates relatively clear separation between these two knowledge types (2nd column).
 (2) More intriguingly, contextual knowledge representations in CopyPasteLLM remain nearly co-distributed with those in base models (3rd column), while their parametric knowledge distributions differ substantially (4th column).
 Based on these observations, we infer that CopyPasteLLM fundamentally recalibrates the model's internal confidence in parametric knowledge without compromising its contextual processing capabilities.
 This selective parametric knowledge suppression, rather than contextual knowledge enhancement, enables CopyPasteLLM to achieve superior contextual faithfulness by strategically reducing competition from internal parametric knowledge during generation.
+For a theoretical interpretation of this mechanism through attention dynamics and entropy reduction, see Appendix~\ref{app:mechanistic_interpretation}.